taublast/DrawnUi.Maui/README.md

 	* SkewY
 	* Perspective1
 	* Perspective2

+ ## Development Notes

+* All files to be consumed (images etc) must be placed inside the maui app Resources/Raw folder, subfolders allowed.
+If you need to load from the native app folder use prefix "file://".
+* Accessibility support is compatible and is on the roadmap.

 ## Installation

 Install the package __AppoMobi.Maui.DrawnUi__ from NuGet.
 Check the pre-release option if you don't see the package.